CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 `uncomplete task 3`

 #### Set reminder for tasks `remind`
-Allows menion to send notifications to specified `EMAIL_ADDRESS` for uncompleted overdue tasks.
+Enables menion to send notifications to the specified `EMAIL_ADDRESS` to remind users of uncompleted overdue tasks.

 Format: `remind EMAIL_ADDRESS`